DamianMac/damianmac.github.io/hireme.md

 I'm good at building teams and engineering practices and culture.
 I can identify talent, hire people, organise people and teams to get software shipped and get people working together.

-I get agile, I mean really get it, not just the "hey we do a morning stand up" brand of "Agile", but the real deal.
+I get agile, I mean really get it, not just the "[hey we do a morning stand up](http://damianm.com/articles/doing-agile-software-development)" brand of "Agile", but the real deal.
 Shipping software to production, solving problems and learning from it.

+Similarly with DevOps.
+After having consulted in the "agile" space and seeing the automation and collaboration required to move fast, then working exclusively on a DevOps software product for the past 15 months, I've seen the entire gamut of what people call (and what from) DevOps.

 Service Oriented Architecture, Microservices, distributed architecture, what ever you want to call it, I can do it.
 I've worked on messaging based systems for years now and know how to build architectures that scale, and help the teams to do the same.
-I've been working for a while now on an open source service bus library and have not only actually built "microservice architecture" that exist in production systems, but I've spoken about it, consulted on it and written about it.
+I've been working for a while now on an open source service bus library and have not only actually built "microservice architecture" that exist in production systems, but I've spoken about it, consulted on it and [written](http://damianm.com/articles/human-benefits-of-a-microservice-architecture) about it.

 Teaching, speaking, mentoring, consulting.
 This has been my bread and butter for years, I know how to understand a concept or a business problem, translate it in either direction, then explain it, teach it and help people with it.